wooster-core/Documentation/README.md

 ### Digital Studio
+#### A convenient, collaborative workspace with plenty of resources.
 * [QuickStart Guide for Interactive WhiteBoard](https://github.com/wooster-core/Documentation/blob/master/DigS:%20Quickstart%20Guide%20for%20Interactive%20Whiteboards%20(markdown%20version%20-%20without%20pictures).md)

 Welcome to our GitHub repository!
 The Wooster-Core team is a team of four people.
 Katie is a junior, Komal is a junior, and Anushkaa is a freshman; Jacob is our boss.
 We code, help people out, and all in all, we love computer science!